DaraOladapo/code-cloud-devops-tutorials/_posts/2024-04-22-using-the-azure-cli.md

 az login
 ```

-This will open a browser window and ask you to login to your Azure account.
+This will open a browser window and ask you to log in to your Azure account.
 Once you've logged in, you can close the browser window and go back to your PowerShell.
 You should see a message on the browser that says you've logged in successfully.

 You should then see a list of your subscriptions.
 If you have more than one subscription, you can select the subscription you want to use by typing in the following command: